-- 8. Lot Coverage.
-Commercial solar energy facilities are not subject to any maximum lot coverage restrictions, however any other regulated structures located on the parcel are subject to the maximum lot coverage restrictions for the zoning district in which it is located. - 9.
-Additional Site Plan Requirements.
-The applicant shall submit a site plan for each solar energy facility and other solar energy appurtenances.
-Additional requirements for a solar energy facilities site plan are as follows:
+8. Lot Coverage.
+Commercial solar renewable energy facilities are not subject to any maximum lot coverage restrictions, however any other regulated structures located on the parcel are subject to the maximum lot coverage restrictions for the zoning district in which it is located.

-1. The project area boundaries.

-2. The location, height, and dimensions of all proposed structures and fencing.

-3. The location, grades, and dimensions of all temporary and permanent on-site and access roads from the nearest county or state-maintained road.

-4. Existing topography.

-5. Water bodies, waterways, wetlands, drainage channels, and drain easements.

-6. A site grading, erosion control and storm water drainage plan.
-The plans will be reviewed by the Township's engineering firm at the applicant's cost.

-7. Proposed setbacks to all existing structures adjacent to the solar energy system.

-8. All new infrastructure, both above and below ground, related to the project.
-This includes inverters and batteries.

-9. Identification and site plan of a construction/set-up/laydown area.

-10. Landscape/Screening Plan detailing all proposed changes to the landscape of the site, including temporary or permanent roads or driveways, grading, vegetation clearing, and planting.

-10. Additional special land use criteria.
-The following additional topics shall be included in a review of a site plan and special use permit application for a commercial solar energy facility:

-a.
+- 9. Additional Site Plan Requirements.
+The applicant shall submit a site plan for each solar renewable energy facility and other solar energy appurtenances.
+Additional requirements for a solar renewable energy facilities site plan are as follows: - 1.
+The project area boundaries. - 2.
+The location, height, and dimensions of all proposed structures and fencing. - 3.
+The location, grades, and dimensions of all temporary and permanent on-site and access roads from the nearest county or state-maintained road. - 4.
+Existing topography. - 5.
+Water bodies, waterways, wetlands, drainage channels, and drain easements. - 6.
+A site grading, erosion control and storm water drainage plan.
+The plans will be reviewed by the Township's engineering firm at the applicant's cost. - 7.
+Proposed setbacks to all existing structures adjacent to the solar energy system. - 8.
+All new infrastructure, both above and below ground, related to the project.
+This includes inverters and batteries. - 9.
+Identification and site plan of a construction/set-up/laydown area. - 10.
+Landscape/Screening Plan detailing all proposed changes to the landscape of the site, including temporary or permanent roads or driveways, grading, vegetation clearing, and planting. - 10.
+Additional Special Land Use Criteria.
+The following additional topics shall be included in a review of a site plan and special use permit application for a commercial solar renewable energy facility: - a.
 Project description and rationale.
-Provide a general description of the proposal including:

-1. A legal description and parcel identification numbers of the of the property or properties on which the project will be located.

-2. Location and height of all proposed above-ground structures and utilities associated with the solar energy facility, including horizontal and vertical-scaled drawings with dimensions that show the location of the of the proposed solar energy facility.

-3. A description of the proposed technology to include the type of solar panels and system, number of panels, angles of orientation, rated power output, performance, safety, and the name and address of the of the manufacturer and model.

-4. Identify the anticipated construction schedule, project life, development phases, likely markets for the generated energy, and possible future expansions;
+Provide a general description of the proposal including: - 1.
+A legal description and parcel identification numbers of the of the property or properties on which the project will be located. - 2.
+Location and height of all proposed above-ground structures and utilities associated with the solar energy facility, including horizontal and vertical-scaled drawings with dimensions that show the location of the of the proposed solar energy facility. - 3.
+A description of the proposed technology to include the type of solar panels, wind turbine generators, and/or batteries, and system, number of panels units, angles of orientation, rated power output, performance, safety, and the name and address of the of the manufacturer and model. - 4.
+Identify the anticipated construction schedule, project life, development phases, likely markets for the generated energy, and possible future expansions;

-b.
-Analysis of onsite traffic and a plan that identifies the routes intended for use in connection with the development, construction, operation, and maintenance of the solar energy facility;

-c.
-Estimated construction jobs, estimated permanent jobs associated with the development;
+- b.
+Analysis of onsite traffic and a plan that identifies the routes intended for use in connection with the development, construction, operation, and maintenance of the solar energy facility; - c.
+Estimated construction jobs, estimated permanent jobs associated with the development; - d.

-d.
 Review and demonstrate the visual impact of the proposed project from a minimum of 5 viewpoints at the time of commercial operation, projected after five years and ten years post construction.
-The visual simulations shall use photos or renditions of the project with consideration given to tree plantings and setback requirements.

-e.
-Review and demonstrate any potential impact on wildlife on the site.
+The visual simulations shall use photos or renditions of the project with consideration given to tree plantings and setback requirements. - e.
+Review and demonstrate any potential impact on wildlife on the site. - f.

-f.
 Identify any impact on the water quality and water supply in the area, any storm water discharge concerns from the property, and any dust concerns generated from project activities during construction and for the life of the project.
 Include any plans for a retention pond.
-The planning commission may request a water runoff study.
+The planning commission may request a water runoff study. - g.

-g.
 Identify any solid waste or hazardous waste generated by the project.